 Unlike occasionally clenching your teeth in times of stress, bruxism means the consistent grinding of your teeth, often caused by an imbalance in your bite’s alignment.
 Your teeth can be forced together as your jaw muscles and joints shift to find a comfortable position.
 Bruxism can also be caused by an underlying jaw dysfunction, or TMJ disorder, and treating it may require treating the disorder, as well.

-The Damage to Your Oral Health
+How Bruxism May Damage Your Oral Health

 Your jaws generate an enormous amount of bite pressure, especially when you aren’t controlling it.
 When left untreated, bruxism and the force of your bite can lead to significant wear and damage to your healthy tooth structure.
 This increases your risks of one or more teeth cracking, becoming seriously infected, or being forced out of alignment.